This post may contain affiliate links.

-Perfect for any potluck, this Cold Green Bean Salad is marinated in a tangy homemade salad dressing.
+Perfect for any potluck, this String Bean Salad is marinated in a tangy homemade salad dressing.
 With the addition of cherry tomatoes and parmesan before serving, this is one flavorful side salad!

-To be perfectly honest, sometimes I get a little tired of all the different types of creamy summer-side salads.
-When I want a pop of tangy freshness, I automatically reach for this Cold Green Bean Salad recipe.
+To be perfectly honest, sometimes I get a little tired of all the different types of creamy side salads for the summer months.
+When I want a pop of tangy freshness, I automatically reach for this String Bean Salad.

 Plus, being more on the vinaigrette side than mayonnaise based, this salad dressing can stand up while sitting out.
 A lot of the time, creamy salads like potato salad have to be kept refrigerated after a short period, making them not ideal for a party situation.

-That’s why this fresh green bean salad is perfect for all occasions, be it a picnic, potluck, or Sunday gathering at home with a crowd.
+That’s why this easy green bean salad is one of my favorite ways to go, be it a picnic, potluck, or Sunday gathering at home with a crowd.

 With such simple ingredients, every one of them stands out and shines.
-I could totally eat this easy green bean salad any day of the week, it is that good.
+I could totally eat this easy string beans salad any day of the week, it is that good.

 I crave it when it’s in the fridge, and I’ll sneak bites here and there; I can’t tell you how amazing it is!